 Applying for a license or certificate in Oregon involves several steps.
 One step that can prolong the approval process is the criminal background check (CBC).
 To promote public safety, the Oregon State Board of Nursing runs all license applications, including renewal applications, through a CBC.
 All ‘positive hits’ are sent to the Investigations department for further review.
 A 'positive hit' means the background check indicates a person has been arrested or convicted of a crime.

-Although there are several serious crimes for which the Board must issue a Notice to Deny Licensure, all other issues are handled on a case-by-case basis.
+All issues are handled on a case-by-case basis.
 In addition to directing license applicants to thoroughly read all the mandatory disclosure questions and to answer them truthfully, there are a few things applicants should know that can help expedite the process.

 - What arrests, convictions, or license discipline must be reported on the license application?